yuyu2172/image-labelling-tool/examples/ssd/README.md

 + (Annotating dataset for detection task.
 This is the functionality supported by this tool.)
 + A data loader object that wraps annotated data, and conveniently access data using Python.
-+ SSD training script that works with the data loader.
++ A SSD training script that works with the data loader.

 ### Dependency